-If the transferFiles job template property is supported and its value's FileTransferMode.getTransferErrorStream() method returns 'true', the error file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.
+If the transferFiles job template property is supported and its value's 'FileTransferMode.getTransferErrorStream()' method returns 'true', the error file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.

-If the transferFiles job template property is not supported or it's value's FileTransferMode.getTransferErrorStream() method returns 'false', the error file is always kept at the host where the job is executed irrespective of whether a hostname was specified.
+If the transferFiles job template property is not supported or it's value's 'FileTransferMode.getTransferErrorStream()' method returns 'false', the error file is always kept at the host where the job is executed irrespective of whether a hostname was specified.

-If the path specified by this property represents a file, all output sent to the job's standard error stream SHALL be appended to that file.
+All output sent to the job's standard error stream SHALL be appended to the named file.
 If the file does not exist at the time the job is executed, the file SHALL first be created.
-If the path specified by this property represents a directory, all output sent to the job's standard error stream SHALL be placed in a file in that directory.
-The name of the file and its location in the specified directory SHALL be determined by the DRMS.